The Vineyard That Cost Everything — Modern Paraphrase | fresh.bible

 If you've ever watched someone with power take whatever they wanted and wondered if anyone was keeping score — this chapter answers that question.

 There was a man named Naboth from , and he owned a vineyard right next to the palace of in .
 Prime real estate.
-And wanted it.
+And Ahab wanted it.

-came to Naboth with what sounded like a reasonable deal:
+Ahab came to Naboth with what sounded like a reasonable deal:

 "Give me your vineyard.
 I want to turn it into a vegetable garden since it's right next to my house.
 I'll trade you a better vineyard for it — or if you'd prefer, I'll pay you whatever it's worth in cash."